Brunda-nb/SQL-DataWarehouse-Project/Colab_Challenges.md

 - **Impact:** Using `catch` in Python causes syntax errors since Python uses `try`...`except`.
 - **Solution:** Learned that Python uses `except` blocks for catching exceptions, and adapted error handling accordingly in all scripts.
 - This reinforced the importance of language-specific syntax knowledge when migrating projects.

+### 8. Writable Rights Issue in SQLite Database
+- **Issue:** The original database in Google Colab had read-only permissions, preventing direct data insertion or updates.
+- **Impact:** Could not insert new records or modify existing data, blocking further data transformation steps.
+- **Solution:** Created a new database with writable permissions, renamed it, inserted the required data, and then set it as the main working database for the project.
 ---

 ## Learnings & Takeaways